SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_mlv.rst

    MLv &= \log10(A) - (-2.9) \\
        &= \log10(A) + 2.9

-which is according to the original Richter (1935) formula if the amplitude is measured in millimeters.
+which is according to the original Richter formula :cite:p:`richter-1935` if the amplitude is measured in millimeters.

-* Amplitude unit in SeisComP: **millimeter** (mm)
-* Time window: 150 s by :ref:`scautopick` or distance dependent, configurable
-* Default distance range: 0 - 8 deg,  maximum is configurable :confval:`magnitudes.MLv.maxDistanceKm`,
-  measurements beyond 8 deg will be strictly ignored.
-* Depth range: no limitation

 Network magnitude